-Before you start writing your job application email, make a shortlist of the information you need in order to get it right.
+Before you start writing your job application email, we recommend shortlisting information and things you need to make sure you get it right.
 To do this effectively, you can follow the following steps:

-- Sending from a professional-sounding email address you can reply from in future
+- Make sure to have a professional-sounding email address you can reply from in future

-These five points will help you to set out the necessary information so that you can put together the different parts of your email, from the metadata (sender’s and recipient’s email address) through to the content of the email itself (cover letter) and the attachments (usually your CV).
+These five points will help you set out the necessary information so that you can put together the different parts of your email from the metadata (sender’s and recipient’s email address) to the content of the email itself (cover letter) and the attachments.

 Tips for Writing a Job Application Email